FarronF/limerick-council-meetings/meetings/2020/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th November 2020.md

 held in each District and the Community, Culture and Leisure SPC received a briefing

-at its recent meeting on 9th November.---
+at its recent meeting on 9th November.
+---
 12

 A draft strategy will now be finalised and brought to the February 2021 Meeting of